amy-mac/thatamy.com/_posts/2013-09-24-wdi-day-one.markdown

 **The problem:**

 > 9. Use a pattern and consolidate the amount of characters into a simplified string.

-input pattern = "AAASSSDDDDRDDSASSDDDSSSAD" output pattern = 3A3S4DR2DSA2S3D3SAD
+> input pattern = "AAASSSDDDDRDDSASSDDDSSSAD"
+> output pattern = 3A3S4DR2DSA2S3D3SAD

-If a character is represented more than once, append the number of occurrences in front of it.
+> If a character is represented more than once, append the number of occurrences in front of it.
 If a character is only represented once, just put that letter.

-Hint: Use a loop to iterate over a string.
+> Hint: Use a loop to iterate over a string.
 You can reference characters in a string similar to an array.

 **My solution:**

+{% highlight ruby linenos %}
 input = "AAASSSDDDDRDDSASSDDDSSSAD".split(//)
 output = ''
 char = 1
 counter = 0

 while counter < input.length
   input.each do |num|
     if input[counter] == input[counter+1]
       char += 1
     else
       output << char.to_s
       output << num
       char = 1
     end
     counter += 1
   end
   output = output.delete '1'
 end

 puts output
+{% endhighlight %}